dgamboa/writing-stage/wallet-tutorial-text.md

 ### Prerequisites

-There are no formal blockchain or Web 3 prerequisites for this tutorial, but ideally you have some experience with [TypeScript](https://www.typescriptlang.org/) and [React](https://reactjs.org/).
-Ideally you will have heard about [Solana](https://solana.com/), and know that it's a public blockchain protocol capable of running smart contracts with significant scalability advantages.
+There are no formal blockchain or Web 3 prerequisites for this tutorial, but you should have some experience with [TypeScript](https://www.typescriptlang.org/) and [React](https://reactjs.org/).
+Ideally you have heard about [Solana](https://solana.com/), and know that it's a public blockchain protocol capable of running smart contracts with significant scalability advantages.

 Having said that, feel free to give it a shot even if you don't meet the above prerequisites since you'll likely get a lot out of it anyway.
 Just be extra patient because it may be a bit more difficult to navigate the pre-built app and the Solana functionality we'll be developing.